 Only ~1 foot of body above water when floating.
 Extremely difficult to detect by radar or visually, enabling covert persistent presence in contested zones.

 US Patent 12,221,210 B2.
-Variable buoyancy enabling sea-to-air transition in seconds.
-Defensible IP moat in the US and Europe with multi-year competitive advantage.
+Variable buoyancy architecture enabling HALIA's water-to-air transition.
+Additional patents filed in the US and Europe.

 Takeoff and land in 6-foot seas and 17+ knot winds — conditions that ground every other maritime drone platform currently in operation or development.